mjhea0/cabinet/README.md

 # Cabinet

-An application to manage Clients, Projects and Invoices.
+An application to manage invoicing.
 Made with Flask.

 ## Quick Start